Chapter Ten: Signal

 The window faced east.
 The afternoon light slanted across it, briefly overlaying her reflection on the glass: not a full mirror image, but the ghostly half-presence when sun and angle conspire to superimpose your face on the world before releasing it.

-Her face was composed.
-Her shoulders were level.
-The set of her mouth was the set of someone who had given up only what she decided to give up.
+She saw what she had assembled for the session.
 The composure was not a performance.
 It was what she had worn since she was twelve.
 She had worn it for her family.
 She had worn it for school.
 She had worn it just now for Dr. Patel.

 It was hers.
 She had built it.
 She knew every component of it.